dvln/out/README.md

         //   Issue: Some expected compute resources offline due to unexpected issue:
         //   Issue:   <somerr>
         //   Issue: If this continues for a while let IT know, continuing...
-        // If we wanted a stack trace for all issues to the logfile we
+        // If we wanted a stack trace for all issues to the log file we
         // could have set this here or above and we would get a stack
         // in the log file and the tool would keep running:
         //   out.SetStackTraceConfig(out.ForLogfile|out.StackTraceAllIssues)